A clean layout featuring examples of minimalist and fine-line small tattoo designs, styled as an expert informational guide.

 Can I walk into a studio and get a small tattoo instantly?

-Many shops accept "walk-ins" for simple, small tattoos.
-However, if you are looking for ultra-delicate fine-line script or highly intricate micro-illustrations, it is always better to book an appointment with an artist who specializes specifically in that delicate niche.
+Yes, many shops accept walk-ins for simple geometric outlines or basic shapes.
+However, if you want ultra-delicate fine-line script or highly intricate micro-illustrations, you should book an appointment with an artist specializing in that exact niche.

 Should I tip my tattoo artist for a small design?